craigtaub/nodejs-orgs/README.md

 # NodeJS related organisations

 Collection of organisations and standards relating to Web/NodeJS/Javascript.
+Worth keeping an eye on or at least having an idea exist.

 PLEASE add any others you feel are missing.